statbiophys/olha/README.md

 # olha
 A package to generate TCR/BCR sequences fast, based on [olga](https://github.com/statbiophys/OLGA).
 Use the same syntax as olga but is up to 60x faster and can optionally generate non-functional sequences and include point-mutation "sequencing" errors.

-Written in C++, interface with python3 with pybind11.
+Written in C++, interface with python3 via pybind11.

 ## Installation